An Inclusive Notion of Text: Introduction

-The notion of text is central to NLP, and we expect our discussion to be broadly relevant, with particular merit for the documentation policy, NLP applications, as well as basic NLP research.
+The notion of text is central to NLP, and we expect our discussion to be broadly relevant, with particular merit for the documentation policy, NLP applications, and basic NLP research.
+The semi-structured reporting as proposed here is a crucial step towards developing formalized documentation schemata \cite{metashare} for describing text use and general formats \cite{nif} to encode non-linguistic information in texts.
+We encourage the community to adopt our reporting schema, and to contribute to the discussion by suggesting new phenomena to be covered by the taxonomy of inclusive approaches to text.